mslinn/TotalMixMultiUser/README.md

 3. If you did not clone the git repository, copy and paste the following commands into a PowerShell window.
-   These commands download a ZIP file of the GitHub project and extracts it to the same directory that the `git clone` command would create.
+   These commands download a ZIP file of the GitHub project and extract it to the same directory that the `git clone` command would create.

    a.
 Download the ZIP file.